 - Return to Finland: - 1.
 Finnish nationals and their family members - 2.
 Nationals of other EU and Schengen countries, who are residing in Finland and their family members - 3.
 Third country nationals residing in Finland with residence permit - Returning transit traffic to other EU or Schengen country or via them: - 1.
 Nationals of EU and Schengen countries and their family members - 2.
 Third country nationals residing in another EU or Schengen country with residence permit - Necessary cross-border work traffic and other necessary traffic, which is: - 1.
 Healthcare and rescue service professionals/personnel, health researchers, and elderly care professionals - 2.
-Transport personnel and other transport staff to the extent necessary - 3.
-Employees who, based on a permanent employment contract, work in the intrinsic travel-to-work area on the border with Sweden or Norway.
+Transport personnel and other transport staff to the extent necessary - Employees who, based on a permanent employment contract, work in the intrinsic travel-to-work area on the border with Sweden or Norway.
 Employees living partly in Estonia are subject to 14-day quarantine when returning to Finland from Estonia. - 4.
+Seasonal work is not currently defined as necessary travel for work, or other necessary traffic.

-Diplomats, staff of international organisations, military personnel and humanitarian aid workers in the exercise of their functions - 5.
-Necessary (return) transit and returns - 6.
-Passengers travelling for imperative family reasons - 7.
-Persons in need of international protection or for other humanitarian reasons - 8.
+- 5. Diplomats, staff of international organisations, military personnel and humanitarian aid workers in the exercise of their functions - 6.
+Necessary (return) transit and returns - 7.
+Passengers travelling for imperative family reasons - 8.
+Persons in need of international protection or for other humanitarian reasons - 9.
 Other necessary and justified traffic.
-For example, other necessary traffic would be maintenance work, that requires maintenance team or a person arriving from another country and this work cannot be postponed - Public gatherings are limited to no more than ten persons.
+For example, other necessary traffic would be maintenance work, that requires maintenance team or a person arriving from another country and this work cannot be postponed - 10.
+Public gatherings are limited to no more than ten persons.
 It is recommended to avoid spending unnecessary time in public places.
 Police begin to oversee public gatherings, as far as their resources allow;